-The college debuted its new marching

-band and crowned its first homecoming queen - Vicki Sinclair - during half-time ceremonies in November.
+The college debuted its new marching band and crowned its first homecoming queen - Vicki Sinclair - during half-time ceremonies in November.
 The mighty Cougar football squad dispensed the College of the Desert Roadrunners by the score of 49-0.
 The 25-piece band was assembled by music instructor Robert Downs.

 As 1972 began, it was impossible to ignore the small mechanized army of bulldozers and graders that was reshaping the property south of the temporary campus.
-The \$1 million project was preparing the land for the buildings that would eventually rise from the site, including the first permanent building, the Instructional Resource Center (now called Bonelli Hall), as well as the Classroom Center (Seco Hall), Laboratory
+The \$1 million project was preparing the land for the buildings that would eventually rise from the site, including the first permanent building, the Instructional Resource Center dents who graduated in 1971 line up near the college's modular buildings.
+It was the college's second graduation ceremony - and the first to actually be held on the permanent campermanent building.
+He died suddenly on Feb.
+22, 1972 at the age of 49.
+The college's first permanent structure, the Instructional Resource Center, would be renamed in his honor.
+Newhall's postmaster, Francis Claffey, was appointed to fill the vacant board seat.

+(now called Bonelli Hall), as well as the Classroom Center (Seco Hall), Laboratory Center (Boykin Hall), Student Center, Vocational-Technical Building (Towsley Hall) and portions of the Physical Education Center.